-In response, Palestinian Vision Organisation (PalVision), in cooperation with the British Council, PADICO, African Community Society, Burj Luq Luq Center, Al Quds University and Leaders Organization, and under the supervision of the Welfare Association, funded by the European Union; worked to maintain the important role youth play in maintaining the Palestinian identity of Jerusalem and in protecting its people, cultural and religious heritage by launching the “Jerusalem Youth Summit” in the Notre Dame hotel.
-The goal of the summit was to give youth the opportunity to discuss the challenges that they face and to present initiatives to improve the social and economic situation in Jerusalem.
+In response to that, PalVision Organization, in cooperation with the British Council, PADICO, African Community Society, Burj Alluqluq Social Center, Al Quds University, Leaders Organization, and under the supervision of the Welfare Association, funded by the European Union worked to maintain the important role that the youth play in strengthening the Palestinian identity of Jerusalem and protecting its people, cultural and religious heritage through launching the first phase of “Jerusalem Youth Summit” in the Notre Dame hotel.
+The goal of the summit was to give youth the opportunity to discuss the challenges that they face and present initiatives to improve the social and economic situation in Jerusalem.

-The second summit was based on the final recommendation of the first one, throughout a full year of hard and successful work with Jerusalemites youth within “Supporting Youth in Jerusalem Art, Cultural and Sport” project, Palestinian Vision adopted two different themes based on age distribution to work with youth.
-Career guidance, aptitude counselling, and awareness raising towards the needs of the Jerusalemite labour market was the main work scope with youth ages 14-17, whilst Economic Empowerment and Entrepreneurship were the main theme of work with youth ages 18-24.
+The second summit was based on the final recommendation of the first one, throughout a full year of hard and successful work with Jerusalemites youth within “Supporting Youth in Jerusalem Art, Cultural and Sport” project, PalVision adopted two different themes to work with youth.
+First these was related to the Career guidance, and the aptitude counselling.
+The second theme concerned about raising awareness towards the needs of the Jerusalemite labor market.
+Accordingly, these two themes were the main scope of work with youth ages 14-17, whilst Economic Empowerment and Entrepreneurship were the main theme of work with youth ages 18-24.

-This Summit was different from its precedents by the method of presenting its dimensions; political, economic, social, and arts & culture, where an electronic voting system was used.
+This Summit was different from its precedents by the method of presenting its dimensions; political, economic, social, arts & culture, where an electronic voting system was used.
 It displayed the participants’ opinions directly on the screen after they voted on several various questions.
 The four dimensions were based on the perception of Palestine in 2030.
-The political dimension addressed the current Palestinian political situation and the impact of the context and regional variables on the orientations of the Palestinian cause.
-In the economic dimension discussed economy in a link with the political situation and the possibilities of creating economic space for the benefit of building Palestinian state.
+The political dimension addressed the current Palestinian political situation, the impact of the local context and regional variables on the orientations of the Palestinian cause.
+In the economic dimension discussed economy in a link with the political situation and the possibilities of creating economic space for the benefit of building an empowered Palestinian State.
 Regarding the social dimension, the discussion focused prominently on the importance of social networking outlets and their role in influencing our social relationships.
 The last dimension was arts & culture, which addressed the diversity of cultures within the Palestinian communities, and the distinctive characteristics of the cultural scene of the city of Jerusalem and how its role has been declined.